 - The dough might turn a bit dry and difficult press in the process of making this.
-So, always keep 1/2 cup warm water by your side.
-Everytime you fill the press, sprinkle 2-3 tbsp of water to the dough portion and knead it a bit, make it soft and put it in the press, this way it will be easy to press it in the hot oil.
+So, always keep ½ cup warm water by your side.
+Everytime you fill the press, sprinkle 2-3 tablespoon of water to the dough portion and knead it a bit, make it soft and put it in the press, this way it will be easy to press it in the hot oil.

 - Remove the omapodi using a slotted spoon from the oil, drain it on a kitchen towel.
 Let it cool completely, then store it in an air-tight container.
 Stays good for 2 weeks, but i assure you it is such an irresistible snack and won’t stay for such long time!!! 🙂